Level of education

 1) Different types of materials

-2) Different types of experimental trials
+2) Different types of experimental tests

 3) Different mechanical behaviors (associated with these experimental tests)